noamlevy81/NeMo-Guardrails/docs/user-guides/advanced/topic-guard-deployment.md

-# Llama 3.1 Topic Guard Deployment Instructions
+# Llama-3.1-Nemoguard-8B-Topic-Control Deployment Instructions
-The TopicGuard model will be available to download as a LoRA adapter module through HuggingFace, and as an [NVIDIA NIM](https://docs.nvidia.com/nim/large-language-models/latest/introduction.html) for low latency optimized inference with [NVIDIA TensorRT-LLM](https://docs.nvidia.com/tensorrt-llm/index.html).
+The TopicControl model will be available to download as a LoRA adapter module through HuggingFace, and as an [NVIDIA NIM](https://docs.nvidia.com/nim/large-language-models/latest/introduction.html) for low latency optimized inference with [NVIDIA TensorRT-LLM](https://docs.nvidia.com/tensorrt-llm/index.html).

-This guide covers how to deploy the TopicGuard model as a NIM, and how to then use the deployed NIM in a NeMo Guardrails configuration.
+This guide covers how to deploy the TopicControl model as a NIM, and how to then use the deployed NIM in a NeMo Guardrails configuration.

 ## NIM Deployment